connervieira/Assassin/DOCUMENTATION.md

     - Dump1090 is required for Assassin to be able to interface with ADS-B receivers in order to detect planes.
     - You can install Dump1090 using this command on a Debian based Linux machine: `sudo apt install dump1090-mutability`
     - If you don't plan on using Assassin's aircraft detection features, this step is optional.
-8. Optionally, install RaspAP
+8. Optionally, install a graphical interface
-    - If you're installing Assassin on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) in order to remotely manage your Assassin instance, and eliminate the need for a full keyboard and display.
+    - Assassin is capable of being used fully from the command line.
+However, you may find it useful to install a graphical interface like [Marksman](https://v0lttech.com/marksman.php).
-    - Assassin works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Assassin.
-    - If you already have an access point installed in the same area as Assassin, you can simply connect Assassin to it, and use SSH on a separate device to access the instance remotely.
 9. Download Assassin
     - Download Assassin from wherever you received it, and extract it to somewhere on your filesystem.
 The Assassin folder can be placed anywhere with appropriate permissions, but don't place any external files in the Assassin root directory to prevent conflicts.